 St. Patrick’s Day is on March 17.
 Gather your family together and dress up in every bit of green clothing they have!
 Don’t forget to dress your dolls all in green too!
-Be crafty and make a doll-size pot of gold, or how about a Leprechaun’s hat?
+Get crafty and make a doll-size pot of gold, or how about a Leprechaun’s hat?
 You can do that by covering a single size yogurt container with colour-fast green craft paper.
-Put a black band and create a buckle using tin foil.
+Put a black band around using a strip of construction paper and create a buckle using tin foil.
 Craft Note: How do you tell if your craft-paper is colour-fast?
 Put a little bit of water on it and blot it with a white paper towel.
 Is there any colour on your paper towel?
 If so, don’t use that paper for doll crafts.
 If your paper towel stayed white—you are good to go.
 Get crafting!

 Dance party at home.